The Science Behind Samadhi

 As the subtle entities take over, the physical breath ceases intermittently.
-Although inside, the bandhas breath spontaneously.
-It is called the Kevala, the state between life and death.
+Inside, the bandhas breathe.
+It is called the kevala, the state between life and death.
 Without a well-developed bandhas, this realm could hurt the vital inner organs of the body.
 The meditator knows and acknowledges his limitations.
 He needs to go back so he could share this beautiful spiritual journey.

 Simultaneously, the mind travels and spins wildly.
 Also, other subtle energetic forms manifest.
 It could witness its host body and its spiritual form do two different things at once.
 Sometimes, a bell could be heard ringing softly in the upper right corner of the head.
 It is so serene and peaceful.
 Most of the time, the left hemisphere hears a higher pitch while a low and humming sound fills the right hemisphere.
 The inner sound (nada) last for quite some time, several more hours after the absorption.